 How to Treat Acne: Your Top Questions Answered

-Are there items our faces come in contact with that could potentially cause acne
+Is there anything our faces come in contact with that could cause acne?

 Does stress play a role in acne breakouts?

-Acne Solution: “Stress is a big factor in acne,” says Dr. Helen Flamenbaum.
-“Stress increases glucocorticoid production, which is a hormone that is released when you’re stressed and can cause acne.”
-To reduce stress, make sure you’re getting enough sleep, and exercising regularly.
-To optimize your sleep, make sure the room is not too hot or cold (about 68 degrees is perfect), no texting in your room right before bed and make sure the room is completely dark.
+To optimize your sleep, ensure the room is not too hot or cold (about 68 degrees is perfect), no texting in your room right before bed, and make sure the room is completely dark.